yuejiewang/FlagCX/docs/user_guide.md

    export LD_LIBRARY_PATH=/workspace/mpich-4.2.3/build/lib:$LD_LIBRARY_PATH
    ```

-4. Heterogeneous Communication API Test
+1. Heterogeneous Communication API Test

-   - Ensure that Host 1, Host 2, … are all configured as described above and can correctly run the homogeneous Communication API test on their respective platforms.
+   - Ensure that Host 1, Host 2, … are all configured as described above and
+     can correctly run the homogeneous Communication API test on their respective platforms.

    - Verify that the ports on Host 1, Host 2, … are `<xxx>` and keep them consistent across all hosts.

-   - Before running the heterogeneous Communication API test script on Host 1, configure the port number environment variable:
+   - Before running the heterogeneous Communication API test script on Host 1,

-     ```Plain
+     configure the port number environment variable:

+     ```shell
      export HYDRA_LAUNCHER_EXTRA_ARGS="-p 8010"
      ```